colinmollenhour/docker-ipdeny/README.md

 Block all IPs from the given countries using iptables and ipset if available.

-Refreshes data every 30 days from ipdeny.com.
-Pre-built image blocks only Russia and China.
+- Refreshes data every 30 days from ipdeny.com.
+- Pre-built image blocks only Russia and China.
+Build your own to customize.
+- Firewall rules are removed when the container is stopped gracefully.
+- Blocks for INPUT, FILTER and DOCKER-USER tables.

 # Usage